Floorp-Projects/Floorp/mobile/android/docs/geckoview/consumer/docs/web-extensions.md

 background scripts, `sender.session` will always be `null`.

-Also note that the type of `message` will depend on what was sent from the WebExtension.
+Also note that the type of `message` will depend on what was sent from the extension.

-The type of `message` will be `JSONObject` when the WebExtension sends a javascript object, but could also be a primitive type if the WebExtension sends one, e.g. for
+The type of `message` will be `JSONObject` when the extension sends a javascript object, but could also be a primitive type if the extension sends one, e.g. for

 ```javascript
 runtime.browser.sendNativeMessage("browser", "Hello World!");